TeddyMunguya/personal-repository/README.md

 - 👋 Hi, I’m @TeddyMunguya
-- 👀 I’m interested in Software Development, Networking and Cyber Security
+- 👀 I’m a Software Developer, Networking and Cyber Security student
 - 🌱 I’m currently learning Software Development
 - 💞️ I’m looking to collaborate on learning programming languages to help in my coding skills
-- 📫
+- 📫 For enquiries contact me on teddymunguya@gmail.com

 <!---
 TeddyMunguya/TeddyMunguya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.